wvallen/aggregatedfolds_live/src/posts/250531-the-coherence-of-thought.md

 What is thought but coherence across scales?
 A ripple in cytosol becomes direction.
 A calcium spark anchors experience.
-Photons caught at twilight become memory.
+Photons caught at twilight become memory...

 From ciliate to cortex, from membrane to mirror — surfaces touch, currents entwine, folds emerge.
 And somewhere within this shimmering braid of signals and sensation, we *are*.